GOOD FOR THE PLANET IS GOOD FOR BUSINESS

 95% of our Heinz tomatoes are perfectly ripe when they leave the field.
 What’s left from harvesting, like vines and leaves are composted back into the soil for added nutrients.

-Recycled Seeds
+Recycled seeds

 Even after we’ve strained the thick, juicy tomato pulp, the leftover skins and seeds are upcycled into pet food or used to feed livestock on local farms.

-Conservation Education
+Conservation education

 We’ve created agricultural development projects that teach tomato conservation and conservation farming to farms worldwide, including Brazil, Egypt, and Spain.